Welcome to the latest installment of our series where we size up two popular shoes brands and pit them against each other.

 If you prefer a snug fit and don’t want your feet to move around, ASICS is a great brand for you.
 It’s especially popular among master’s runners because your feet will stay nice and secure.
 But if you don’t like tight shoes, you won’t like ASICS.

-New Balance, by contrast, is a great option if you like a wide toe box and a more roomy shoe in general.
-Although I don’t have wide feet, I prefer New Balance to ASICS because my feet just have more breathing room.
+New Balance, by contrast, is a great option if you like a wide toe box and a roomier shoe in general.
+Although my feet aren’t too wide, I prefer New Balance to ASICS because my feet just have more breathing room.